Axelrod-Python/Axelrod/docs/reference/overview_of_strategies.rst

 Axelrod's second tournament
 ---------------------------

-The code was for Axelrod's second touranment was originally published by the `University of Michigan Center for the Study of Complex Systems <http://lsa.umich.edu/cscs/>`_ and is now available from
+The code for Axelrod's second touranment was originally published by the `University of Michigan Center for the Study of Complex Systems <http://lsa.umich.edu/cscs/>`_ and is now available from
 `Robert Axelrod's personal website <http://www-personal.umich.edu/~axe/research/Software/CC/CC2.html>`_.